ChaoticTrials/SkyblockBuilder/README.md

 the command `/skyblock accept <team>`.

 ### Teleporting back to home island
-If home command is enabled in config, you can teleport back to your teams island with `/skyblock home`.
+If home command is enabled in the config, you can teleport back to your teams island with `/skyblock home`.

 ### Create an own island
 If users can create islands with their own command, you can use `/skyblock create <name> <players>`.
-This will create a team and the given players will be added to the new team.
+This will create a team, and the given players will be added to the new team.
 If no players are given, the user who executes the command will be added to the team.
 If no name is given, a random name will be generated.

 ### Rename team island
 You can rename a/your team by using `/skyblock team <new name> <team name>`. `<team name>` is optional.
 Can be used by any team member.
 Users with permission level 2 could also edit other teams' name.

+### Modify spawns
+If enabled in the config, you can modify spawns from your team.
+You can add them with `/skyblock team spawns add <pos>`.
+If no position is given, the current position will be used.
+Remove them with `/skyblock team spawns remove <pos>`.
+Same as
+before: position is optional.
+For users with permission level 2: `/skyblock team spawns reset <team>` will reset the spawn points to the default ones.
+To add the spawns, you need to be within the range specified in the config.

 ## Using teams